MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 1. Click **New list**.
 1. Click **Browse** to locate the file.
 Select the file, then click **Open**.

     Fraud Protection opens a preview of the file for you to review.
-The preview contains a maximum of 20 rows.
+The preview displays a maximum of 20 rows.

 1. To upload the file, click **Continue**.
 To upload a different file, click **Cancel** and repeat step 2.
 1. Add a name and description that will make it easy for your team to identify and use the list.

     A list name cannot be changed after this step.

 1. Click **Create**.

     Because of caching, it may take up to two minutes for the list to become active.